mjstrasser/kotest-html-reporter/README.md

 A [Kotest](https://kotest.io) [framework extension](https://kotest.io/docs/framework/extensions/extensions-introduction.html)
 for reporting test results in a single HTML file.

+[This example](https://kotest-html-reporter.michaelstrasser.com) is the most recent report of the tests of Kotest HTML Reporter itself.
+(It deliberately includes failing tests to demonstrate how those are rendered in a report.)

 ## What is it?

 Kotest HTML Reporter is intended to be used with meaningful test descriptions, in any Kotest style, to create useful